 All chicken salads are the same right?
 Wrong.
 Some are plain and some are fancy.
 Most people have a preference and feel strongly about it either way.
-Parmesan Artichoke Chicken Salad leans toward the “fancy” side of the equation but certainly still one of my Southern shortcut recipes.
+Parmesan Artichoke Chicken Salad leans toward the “fancy” side of the equation but absolutely one of my favorite Southern shortcut recipes.
 Read on to discover the shortcut.

 There are so many ways to make it with so many flavor add-ins.
 And people in the South feel strongly about what they like and don’t like about their favorite chicken salad!
 All white meat versus a mixture?
 Chopped vs. shredded chicken?
 Celery or no celery?
 Grapes, nuts, or even pickles and boiled egg?
 That’s why restaurants like Chicken Salad Chick are so popular.

 When I decided to work as a freelance food stylist, I also started a catering company called The Occasional Gourmet.
 The name came from the fact that I just wanted to cater occasionally.
 My husband, Scott, is a mortgage banker so I was always catering open houses for his real estate agents and bringing them goodies.
 I ended up catering business lunches and receptions in the Gardendale, AL area for 13 years!
 I authored my first cookbook October 2017.
 Now, I am concentrating on my food blog and coordinating the Gardendale Magnolia Festival.

 One of my most popular items on the catering menu was my Parmesan-Artichoke Chicken Salad.
 It is a combination of several recipes I’ve made over the years.
 I love celery, especially with a big ol’ scoop of peanut butte!
 But, I am not a fan of celery in my chicken salad-so you won’t find any in this chicken salad recipe.